Fazendaaa/AnilistBot/README.md

 * Watchlist
 * Readlist
 * Countdown from new episodes
+* Time watching anime calculator
-* Anime and manga filters in your lists
+* Anime and manga filters in your lists by: airing/publishing, completed, cancelled & soon
+* News when released from [ANN](https://www.animenewsnetwork.com/) about your mangas and animes
+* And much more features that are under development

 All of the data about it is fetched from [Anilist](http://anilist.co/) & [Anichart](http://anichart.net/).